-20. Conduct and debate
+22. Conduct and debate

-- 1. A Council member may speak to a question or motion at a Council meeting only if that member first addresses the presiding member. - 2.
-Members must address the presiding member by that person's title of Mayor, Acting Mayor, or Councillor. - 3.
-Members must address other non-presiding members by the title Councillor. - 4.
-No member shall interrupt a member who is speaking except to raise a point of order. - 5.
-If more than one member speaks the presiding member must call on the member who, in the presiding member's opinion, first spoke. - 6.
-Members who are called to order by the presiding member: - a) must immediately stop speaking, - b) may explain their position on the point of order, and - c) may appeal to Council for its decision on the point of order in accordance with Section 132 of the Community Charter [authority of presiding member]. - 7.
-Members speaking at a Council meeting - a) must use respectful language, - b) must not use offensive gestures or signs, - c) must speak only in connection with the matter being debated,
+- 1. A Council member may speak to a question or motion at a Council meeting only if that member first addresses the presiding member and the presiding member recognizes that Council member as having the floor. - 2.
+A Council member will address: - a) the presiding member by that person's title of Mayor, or Acting / Deputy Mayor, or Councillor; - b) another non-presiding member by the title Councillor; and - c) a staff member by their official title or preferred honorific and their last name. - 3.
+No member shall interrupt a member who is speaking except to raise a point of order. - 4.
+If more than one member speaks, the presiding member must call on the member who, in the presiding member's opinion, first spoke. - 5.
+A member who is called to order by the presiding member: - a) must immediately stop speaking; - b) may explain their position on the point of order; and - c) may appeal to Council for its decision on the point of order in accordance with Section 132 of the Community Charter [authority of presiding member]. - 6.
+Members speaking at a Council meeting: - a) must use respectful language; - b) must not use offensive gestures or signs or speak offensive words; - c) must speak only in connection with the matter being debated; - d) must announce whether they are speaking in support or against the motion, when called upon by the presiding member; - e) must speak through the presiding member; - f) must not introduce irrelevant matters or indulge in tedious repetition;